-- Explore what happened? (tell the story) - Explore what people were thinking and feeling at the time? - Explore who has been affected and how? - Explore how we can repair relationships? - Summarise what we have learnt so we are able to respond differently next time? - If behaviours persist discuss the situation with the SENCO, use the Therapeutic Approaches to Behaviour in Early Years tools to analyse the behaviours of a child and to be able to put measures into place to enable a child to make pro-social choices (Anxiety Mapping, Roots and Fruits etc, following the 'Therapeutic Approaches to Behaviour in Early Years' guidelines).
-An ABC or STAR chart may be undertaken to identify triggers and strategies and an ISP (Individual Support Plan) or an Individual Risk Assessment may be necessary. - Staff will be alert to signs of bullying and racial harassment and will deal firmly with it and will alert other staff to such problems.
-A record will be kept of any incidents on the CPOMS online database.
+- The staff team will use the Therapeutic Approaches to Behaviour in Early Years tools to analyse the behaviours of a child and to be able to put measures into place to enable a child to make pro-social choices (Anxiety Mapping, Roots and Fruits etc, following the 'Therapeutic Approaches to Behaviour in Early Years' guidelines).
+An ABC or STAR chart may be undertaken to identify triggers and strategies and an ISP (Individual Support Plan) or an Individual Risk Assessment may be necessary.
+Any of these measures will be agreed with parents. - Signs of bullying and racial harassment will be dealt with firmly and a record will be kept of any incidents on the CPOMS online database.